apache/skywalking/docs/en/setup/backend/metrics-exporter.md

 ## For target exporter service
 ### subscription implementation
-Return the expected metrics name list with event type(increment or total), all the names must match the OAL script definition.
+Return the expected metrics name list with event type(increment or total), all the names must match the OAL/MAL script definition.
 Return empty list, if you want to export all metrics in increment event type.

 ### export implementation